Protect your hands and wrists in just a few minutes a day.

 Once you know your pain is the result of carpal tunnel syndrome, it’s much easier to manage your symptoms—and get back to enjoying your life.
 Follow these four rules.

-These movements can be very simple.
-You can squeeze and release a tennis or stress ball, rotate the wrists in both directions, or pump your fingers up and down.
-Perform these exercises for one to two minutes whenever you’re feeling stiff (say, after waking up in the morning) or experiencing a pain flare-up.
+How to do it: You can squeeze and release a tennis or stress ball, rotate the wrists in both directions, or pump your fingers up and down.
+Perform these exercises for one to two minutes whenever you’re feeling stiff or experiencing a pain flare-up.

 Relieving tension in the neck will help reduce compression on the nerve that runs from the neck down to the carpal tunnel of the wrist, Peterson says.
 She recommends the following two exercises to improve the neck’s posture and reduce muscle tension.